-This is probably the most important piece of kit in a solar panel charging system for your motorhome or campervan.
+So to answer the question ” what is a solar panel charge controller” ?
+Simply put, this is probably the most important piece of kit in a solar panel charging system for your motorhome or campervan.
 It is also probably the least understood part.
-So to answer the question ” what is a solar panel charge controller ? ” basically the charge controller is the heart & brains of the solar charging system.
+Basically the charge controller is the heart & brains of the solar charging system.
 It maintains critical charging control and system monitoring.of the system.

 Choosing the right Charge Controller really depends on: